 - To recognize the factors that allow for a culture of spontaneous activity.

-Prices for classes are based on number of CPD hours offered.
-This class offers 4 CPD hours.
+Pricing for online classes is determined based on number of CPD hours offered.
+This class offers 3 CPD hours.

 * Up to 20 certificates of continuing professional development.